 - Meanwhile, in a skillet, cook sausage until no longer pink; drain.
 Stir in the cheeses, eggs and parsley; set aside.
 Punch dough down.
-On a lightly floured surface, roll out two-thirds of dough into a 18-in. x 15-in. rectangle.
-Transfer to a greased 13-in. x 9-in. baking dish (edges will hang over sides).
+On a lightly floured surface, roll out two-thirds of dough into a 18x15-in. rectangle.
+Transfer to a greased 13x9-in. baking dish (edges will hang over sides).
 Press pastry onto bottom and up sides of dish.

 - Spread filling over crust.
 Roll out remaining pastry to fit top of dish; place over filling.
 Trim edges; pinch to seal.
 Cut slits in top. beat egg and water; brush over top.
-Bake at 350° for 60-65 minutes or until a meat thermometer inserted into filling reads 160°.
+Bake at 350° for 60-65 minutes or until a thermometer inserted into filling reads 160°.
 Let stand for 10 minutes; cut into squares.
-Yield: 15-20 servings.

 I loved this Calzone, however, it is a labor of love in the fast pace of our current lifestyle.
 I added some caraway seeds to the (Italian) sausage and cheese mixture.
 It makes a lovely presentation and is excellent cold for a quick "grab a piece on the go" breakfast.